isomerpages/ogp-isomer/_getting-started/Onboarding FAQs/General.md

 description: ""
 third_nav_title: Onboarding FAQs
 ---
-When to use Isomer -> Could be it's own page?
+When to use Isomer -&gt; Could be it's own page?
 Now split btw before you onboard and FAQ